Kava-Labs/kava/x/cdp/spec/02_state.md

 A Deposit is a struct recording collateral added to a CDP by one address.
 The address only has authorization to change their deposited amount (provided it does not put the CDP below the liquidation ratio).

-The liquidation flag indicates whether this deposit has been seized for sell off.

 ```go
 type Deposit struct {
     CdpID         uint64